-Since the streetcar doesn’t take you throughout the entire metro and buses can take longer to get around, sometimes bicycles, rental cars, or shared rides like Ubers are better options.
+Since the streetcar doesn’t take you throughout the entire metro and buses can take longer to get around, sometimes bicycles, rental cars, or shared rides like Uber are better options.

-- Scooters: Shared scooter company Bird currently operates in Kansas City with 500 available throughout the metro area.
+- Scooters: Shared scooter company Bird currently operates in Kansas City throughout the metro area.
 Scooters can be reserved through the free Bird app and cost $1 to unlock and are then $0.15 cents per minute.
-After a temporary hiatus, Lime scooters will resume operation in the city beginning spring 2019.
+There are also Lime scooters available.

 - RideKC Bike: Electric bikes are available for sharing at major locations throughout Kansas City.
 Download and use the Drop Mobility app to locate bikes.
 The bikes cost just $2 per hour or $5 per day making it an affordable way to get around.

 - Airport Shuttles: The Kansas City International Airport offers several shuttle services directly from the airport to downtown and other surrounding areas.
 No reservations are required for trips on the SuperShuttle but for those planning ahead, private limousines and cars can be booked in advance.

 - Taxis and Ride-Sharing Apps: Lyft and Uber operate in Kansas City but only with the private car options, so no shared or pooled rides.
 Lyft rides from the Kansas City International Airport are subject to a $3 surcharge.

 Since the most popular form of transportation in Kansas City is by car, renting one is highly recommended for a stay, unless you plan on staying downtown where the streetcar is easily accessible or have ample time to travel via the bus routes by RideKC.